Yandex Cloud

 The following limitations apply:

-1. External sources are only available for data reading through SELECT requests.
-Yandex Query does not currently support requests that modify tables in external sources.
+1. External sources are available for read-only access via SELECT queries.
+Yandex Query does not currently support data-modifying queries against external sources.

 2. YQ uses the Yandex Managed Service for YDB type system.
 However, the valid value ranges for YDB date and time types, i.e., Date, Datetime, and Timestamp, are often too narrow to accommodate the values of the corresponding ClickHouse® types, i.e., Date, Date32, Datetime, and Datetime64.